 - Dehydrating helps extend the shelf life of food, making it easy to buy produce fresh and save it at peak ripeness for maximum health benefits.

 - Dried fruits are a great, easy meal prep idea to save time, and to make meals when the fruit isn’t in season.
-You can rehydrate it to use in fresh fruit desserts or use them as-is, to things like copycat Subway strawberry cheesecake cookies.
+You can rehydrate it to use in fresh fruit desserts or use them as-is, to things like copycat Strawberry cheesecake cookies.

 - Dried foods are really versatile (and delicious!)